 The aluminum models feel fine until you switch to the stainless steel with sapphire glass.
 When going back to the aluminum models for reviews, the screen feels hollow and squishy in comparison.
 The stainless steel is heavier at 39g compared to the aluminum at 32g, but the weight difference is not noticeable when wearing the watch.

 The bottom line?
 There's nothing wrong with the aluminum watch models.
 I happily used them for four years before trying the premium materials.
 But if you're not on a tight budget, the look of the stainless steel and the premium feel of the sapphire glass are amazing upgrades.
 The premium materials are the primary reason why I'll stick with my Series 8 over the SE.

 Which is best for you?

 Apple Watch Series 8

 - Features (A+)

-Get Apple Watch Series 7 if you want an Always-On display that's slightly larger than the SE.
-Or, get the Series 7 if you want a premium stainless steel or titanium finish with a sapphire glass display.
-The blood oxygen and ECG features are nice to have, but if you need them you're probably already on your way to buying Series 7.
+Get Apple Watch Series 8 if you want an Always-On display that's slightly larger than the SE.
+Or, get the Series 8 if you want a premium stainless steel finish with a sapphire glass display.
+The blood oxygen, ECG, and temperature sensor features are helpful, but if you need them, you're probably already on your way to buying Series 8.

 - Hardware (A)